Erasmus+ funding for teachers and schools — explained

 Your School Applies

-Schools and educational organisations apply for Erasmus+ accreditation or a short-term project with their National Agency.
+Schools and educational organisations apply for Erasmus+ accreditation (KA-121) or a short-term project (KA-122) with their National Agency.
 Funding is awarded based on a project plan.

 Choose Your Activity

-Teacher training courses (KA1), student group mobilities (KA122), youth exchanges (KA152) — the grant covers travel, accommodation, course fees, and daily allowances.
+Teacher training, school student mobilities, or youth exchanges — the grant contributes toward travel, accommodation, course fees, and daily allowances.
+Each track has its own Key Action; the section below explains them.

 EUTA Handles the Rest